karanina/Portfolio/Level 6 Internet and Website Development/Project1/README.md

 # Summary

-This website was designed for my Level 6 Internet and Website Development Paper.
+This website was designed for my Level 6 Internet and Website Development paper.

 ### The deliverables for the project were:
 1. Create an advertisement using CSS.